filliptm/ComfyUI_Fill-Nodes/README.md

 Audio Tools (WIP): - Load audio, scans for BPM, crops audio to desired bars and duration -

-other nodes that are a work in progress take the sliced audio/bpm/fps and hold an image for the duration.
+other nodes that are a work in progress takes the sliced audio/bpm/fps and holds an image for the duration.
 There is also a VHS converter node that allows you to load audio into the VHS video combine for audio insertion on the fly!

 ![image](https://github.com/filliptm/ComfyUI_Fill-Nodes/assets/55672949/e1b642e2-29d7-442a-a657-a32ca0fac9c4)